-The customer base for our wireline and wireless billing and customer care products is characterized by very small to medium size telephony carriers.
+The customer base for our billing and customer care products is characterized by small to medium size communication service providers, or CSPs.
 If this market segment fails to grow, the demand for our billing and customer care software would diminish substantially.

-Our wireline and wireless billing and customer care products target very small to medium size carriers.
+Our billing and customer care products target small to medium size carriers.
 Our growth in this field depends on continued growth of carriers of this size.
-We cannot be certain that carriers of this size will be able to successfully compete with large telephony carriers in existing markets or will successfully develop in new and emerging markets.
+We cannot be certain that carriers of this size will be able to successfully compete with large CSPs.
 If this market segment fails to grow, the demand for our billing and customer care software would diminish substantially and our business would suffer.
 In addition, there may never be significant demand for new billing and customer care software by providers of telecom services.